aws-neuron/neuronx-distributed/README.md

 To build from source, run the following command:

 ```
-python3 setup.py bdist_wheel
+bash ./build.sh
 ```

-It should place the wheel at `dist/`
+It should place the wheel at `build/`

 ## API Reference Guide